mpieva/mapAD/Readme.md

 ## Hardware Requirements

 - The standalone program needs ~100GB RAM when running on 32 cores to align against the human reference genome `hg19`.
-  The mapping speed is roughly comparable to `bwa aln` using ancient parameters.
+  The mapping speed is roughly comparable to `bwa aln` using "ancient parameters" (`-l 16500 -o 2 -n 0.01`).
   To parallelize alignments, `mapAD` will use all idle CPU cores on the machine it is run on (this behaviour can be controlled via the `RAYON_NUM_THREADS` environment variable).